Haunted Slades Inn Bed & Breakfast in Monkton, Maryland

 Update – 1/16/13

 The Slades Inn had been for sale for several months without any buyers.
-In November 2012, the bank hosted an auction to purchase the Slades Inn and eagerly allowed people to come in and look.
+In November 2012, the bank hosted an auction to purchase it and eagerly allowed people to come in and look.

-The minimum bid the bank would accept for the property was $749,000, which is a steal, in my opinion, because I have an idea of what the previous owners paid for the property, plus how much they put into renovating it.
+The minimum bid the bank would accept for the property was $749,000, which is a steal, in my opinion, because I have an idea of what the previous owners paid for it and how much they spent renovating it.

 The highest bid was for $650,000, which was too low in the bank’s eyes.
 The week before the auction, the Real Estate company hosted an open house, so I went to see the inside of the Slades Inn again.